Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Tests - HR-TKD Data

 However, this method allows only for the measurement of the 2D in-plane deviatoric strain tensor, and was taken as an average over a depth of half the foil thickness in the case of the test data used \cite{yu}.
 Through the assumption of plane stress the full strain tensor required for computation of the Burgers vector can be calculated \cite{hlt}, which is reasonable given the specimen thickness of 40 \si{nm}\cite{yu}.

 Here we examine HR-TKD data that has been recently reported from a single dislocation in tungsten \cite{yu}.
 The material used was a high-purity tungsten sample electro-polished to electron transparency.
 The dislocation observed was assumed to be straight with sense normal to the foil surface.
+A Zeiss Merlin SEM with a Bruker eFlash detector was used to carry out the HR-TKD measurements, with a TKD pattern size of $800 \times 600$ pixels and a scanning step size of $3.9$ \si{nm}.
+Cross-correlation analysis of the Kikuchi patterns was then performed.
+The estimated spatial resolution, due to the finite size of the electron interaction volume, was $12$ \si{nm}.
 The data was processed to generate maps for the components of the strain and lattice rotation tensors.
 For further information on the manufacture of the material specimen, the HR-TKD measurements taken, the processing of the data and the strain and lattice rotation fields, refer to the associated paper by Yu et al. \cite{yu}.
 It should be noted that a grain boundary is present in the the top left of the data set, manifesting as a diagonal line of significant strain and lattice rotation.

 As with the BCDI data, the position of the dislocation centre was first found by rastering a 7x7 pixel Burgers circuit over the domain to build up a Burgers vector map.

 As depicted by Fig. \ref{fig:2D_Data_Plot}, our approach was able to discern the location of the dislocation as well as the grain boundary nearby.
 The region of black quivers identifies the position of the dislocation, as well as estimates for the direction of the computed Burgers vector.
 Also visible is a magenta quiver representing the expected Burgers vector direction from experimental measurement (and true magnitude from reference data).
 There is good agreement in direction and magnitude amongst the estimates, and fair agreement in direction between the estimates and the result expected by $\bm{g}\cdot\bm{b}$ contrast \cite{yu}.